-This service area includes the provision of:
+This service includes the provision of:

-- 1. Asset management strategies, policies, systems and programs for Council-owned infrastructure assets to continue to deliver the required levels of service over time; - 2.
-Floodplain management strategies, policies, systems and programs to enable controlled occupation of flood-prone land and to reduce the impact of flooding and flood liability; - 3.
+- 1. Asset Management strategies, policies, systems and programs for Council-owned infrastructure assets to continue to deliver the required levels of service over time; - 2.
+Floodplain Management strategies, policies, systems and programs to enable controlled occupation of flood prone land and to reduce the impact of flooding and flood liability; - 3.
 Strategies, policies and programs for the conveyance of stormwater as well as management of stormwater to improve the health and quality of our waterways; and - 4.
-Technical support to Council, its management units and other stakeholders involved in the planning, delivery and ongoing management of infrastructure related services.
+Technical Support to Council, it's management units and other stakeholders involved in the planning, delivery and ongoing management of infrastructure related services.

-- Infrastructure management and maintenance of Council's infrastructure; - Floodplain management of flood-prone lands; - Stormwater management; and - Provision of investigation and design services.
+- Infrastructure management and maintenance of Council's infrastructure; - Floodplain management of flood prone lands; - Stormwater management; and - Provision of investigation and design services.

 Strategic Objective Liveable, Sustainable, Resilient Relevant 10-Year Strategies 2b - Manage stormwater and drainage infrastructure to mitigate risk to the environment and the community.
 2e - Protect and enhance our natural environment and increase the city's resilience to the effects of natural hazards, shocks and stresses.
-Responsibility Director Planning and Compliance Related Documents, Plans and Strategies Relationships Floodplain Development Manual Residents Liverpool City Council Flood Risk Management Studies and Plans Community groups Sydney Water Community groupsSydney WaterNSW Department of Planning and Environment Management Studies and Plans • Liverpool City Council Water Management Sydney Water Management Studies and Plans Liverpool City Council Water Management Policy 2016 Liverpool City Council Water Quality Sydney Water NSW Department of Planning and Environment Western Sydney Planning Partnership
+Responsibility Director Infrastructure and Environment Related Documents, Plans and Strategies Relationships • NSW Floodplain Development Manual Residents NSW Floodplain Development Manual Liverpool Council Flood Risk Management Studies and Plans ResidentsCommunity groups Liverpool Council Flood Risk Management Residents Liverpool Council Flood Risk Management Studies and Plans Liverpool Council Water Management Policy ResidentsCommunity groupsDepartment of Planning and Environment (DPE)